PDLT-University-of-York/test-split-site/docs/ultra/gradebook.md

 #### Mark/View submission

 Click the **Mark submission** (for ungraded submissions) or **View submission** (for graded submissions) button to open it in the marking interface.

+If the assessment is anonymously marked, these options are not available.
+Instead. open the marking interface for all subvmissions via the *Assessment details panel*.

 #### Post individual mark